Taken in 1974, this photo shows a lab technician performing the vacuum recovery of asphalt emulsion residue.

 While ADOT lab techniques have certainly evolved with the advancement of technology, vacuum recovery remains an effective and widely used procedure, however, it’s not the only way to remove moisture from an asphalt emulsion – ADOT’s Asphalt Lab has a few different options (but we’ll save those for another blog post!).

-.
-You can also revisit some of our previous posts to learn more about the Science of Transportation
+For more details, revisit some of our previous posts to learn more about the Science of Transportation

 .
 It’s safe to say things have changed since 1912 when the Arizona Highway Department was first established.
 But you don’t just have to take our word … we’ve got plenty of pictures to prove it.
 We combed through our archives and decided to periodically post these photos from the past in a blog series we’re calling, “From the ADOT Archives.”